 Strain the lemon juice through a fine mesh strainer first, then take the strained liquids and pour it through a fine weave cloth like a muslin tea towel or a few layers of cheese cloth.
 Moisten the cloth with water first, then ring it out before using as this will keep it from absorbing your lemon juice.
 Doing this in two stages actually helps it to strain faster than trying to use the cloth only.
 Set your strained lemon juice aside.

 In a large pot, heat your milk on the stove at medium high heat until the top is foamy but not quite to a boil (Update: I have found that getting the milk to 180 F leads to good curd formation).
-Turn the heat off at this point but keep the pot on the burner.
+Turn the heat down to medium-low at this point but keep stirring gently.
 Add the strained lemon juice and stir it in.
 Continue to gently stir until the milk is completely curdled and the liquid portion is no longer white, but more clear and yellow in color.
 Once it reaches this point, remove it from the stove top.
 (Another update: if your milk doesn’t curdle all the way, your lemon juice may not be strong enough of an acid.
 Just simply add a little more, 1 tsp. at a time, stirring at least a minute before adding more.
 Once the whey is clear and yellow, you are done.)